 Franklin, TN 37067

-You may bring your payment to group class.
+You may bring your payment to your lesson or group class.

 Fee rates are applied on a per student basis and not combinable with additional students within a given family for a cumulative time rate.
 In addition to the organizational overhead that comes with each student, shorter lesson times require foundational work that is very demanding on the instructor.
 The shorter the lesson time the closer the student is to the beginning of the steep learning curve of violin playing.
 With very young students, attention span and even just learning how to become a violin student are additional factors.
 Families with multiple students enrolled in the program do receive a family discount as per the Family Discount policy below.

 Annual Activity Fee

 The Annual Activity Fee is used for recital venues, NAMTA registration fees, NAMTA theory classes and accompanist fees.
 The accompanist fees cover rehearsals and performances for group recitals, the solo recital, and the NAMTA performance audition.
 Because some events are optional and/or dependent upon a student’s performance at the NAMTA performance audition, the Annual Activity Fee EXCLUDES registration fees and accompanists for YAAA, State and Honors Recitals.
 The Annual Activity Fee is nonrefundable.